Grammy Award for Best Classical Solo Vocal Album

 Up to and including 2015, the Grammy was awarded to one or more vocal soloist(s).
 Accompanying musicians, orchestras and/or conductors were not eligible for the award.
 From 2016, "collaborative artists" (such as solo accompanists, conductors or chamber groups) have also been included.
 Accompanying large orchestras or multiple instrumentalists, however, remain ineligible.
-Producer(s) and engineer(s) of over 50% of playing time on the recording also receive an award.
+Producer(s) and engineer(s)/mixers of over 50% of playing time on the recording also receive an award.

 Years reflect the year in which the Grammy Awards were presented, for works released in the previous year.